altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 Domain events (**A**) are adapted to the data model events (**D**) by the `EventAdapter`.
 - The data model can be a format natively understood by the journal,
-- such that it can store it more efficiently
+- such that it can store it more efficiently,
 - or include additional data for the event
     - (e.g. tags to simplify querying).

 We will use the following domain and data models to showcase how the separation can be implemented by the adapter:
 ```scala